Tyrone-Liu/ExperimentalApp/README.md

 ## Frequently Asked Questions
 #### **Q:** Why the app crashes?
-**A:** Um, this can be complicated, you can [create an issue](https://github.com/Tyrone-Liu/LongShootAlpha/issues/new/choose) and provide more information there.
-The problem can be a bug I didn't discover or just compatibility.
+**A:** Um, this can be complicated, you should [create an issue](https://github.com/Tyrone-Liu/LongShootAlpha/issues/new/choose) and provide more information there.
+The problem can be a bug I didn't discover or compatibility issue.

+#### **Q:** Why the camera won't focus after I touch on the screen?
+What is the crosshair for?
+**A:** Touch to focus is not implanted yet.
+The crosshair is to indicate `Focus Assistant` center, it will work for auto focus in the future.

 #### **Q:** Why there is big block of text in the viewfinder?
 **A:** That is information about every frame been captured, for some debug purpose.
 I will add an option in settings to let user disable it.

+#### **Q:** Who will ever want to turn off Optical Image Stabilization (OIS)?
+**A:** When you are shooting handheld, OIS is greate to cancel some shake; but when you have mounted your device to a tripod, OIS is a source of shake.

 #### **Q:** Why the `Sequence` button in the main screen leads to an empty interface?
 **A:** `Capture Sequence` function is still under construction.
 I'm afraid it will take some time to arrive.